How to publish your NPM Package

 You'll of course need to create an access token on npm's website, under your profile.
 The token always starts with "npm_", so it's easy to recognize.

-Make sure to NOT commit the .npmrc
+You can commit the .npmrc

 - E. create an .npmignore